Introduction to Bootstrap

 2. JS files

 3. By making use of online tools, the user gets the choice of manipulating and adjusting the frameworks as per his own needs without having the need to interact with the source code.
-In this case, it is possible to pick a selected Jquery or CSS plugins which are supposed to be used, which further optimizes the weight of the output Bootstrap files.
+In this case, it is possible to pick a selected Jquery or CSS plugins that are supposed to be used, which further optimizes the weight of the output Bootstrap files.
 Modifying the current bootstrap settings which refer to color, size, and type of fonts, breakpoints, spacing, and margins.
 This is a good facility especially for the less experienced developers, and the amount of changes done in this way is very large

 How does Bootstrap make working so easy?